JurassiCodeGames/ProgramacionFullStack/README.md

 DB_DATABASE=/database/database.sqlite
 DB_USERNAME=root
 DB_PASSWORD=
+8. Generate the app encryption key with "php artisan key:generate"
 9. The second-to-last step is to create the session table "php artisan session:table" and migrate it "php artisan migrate."
 10. Finally, run the project using the "composer run dev" command.